Bangladesh vaccinating Rohingya refugees amid virus surge

 Bangladesh has reported more than 1.3 million infections, including 22,897 deaths from COVID-19 since the pandemic began.

 Experts say the full toll may be underreported, as many people don’t go to hospitals and many others died before getting tested.
-Across the country’s vast border regions with India, infections from the delta variant have spread amid concern that a lack of awareness about facemasks and maintaining other health guidelines could lead to a deteriorating COVID-19 situation in the densely populated nation.
+Across the country’s vast border regions with India, infections from the delta variant have spread amid concern that a lack of awareness about masks and maintaining other health guidelines could lead to a deteriorating COVID-19 situation in the densely populated nation.

 Less than 5% population of the country’s 160 million people are fully vaccinated.
 The initial campaign was interrupted in April when India stopped exporting AstraZeneca vaccines to Bangladesh, which had made a purchase agreement for 30 million doses.